KumaranShivam5/aurora/phase_03/globular_cluster/meeting_sep_15.md

 > Total number of such observations - 2520

-> FLux with different bands **h/m/s/u** were added as not all the sources have observations inn all the bands
+> FLux with different bands **h/m/s/u** were added as not all the sources have observations in all the bands

 ### FLux Distribution
 ---